 You may like following SharePoint workflow tutorials:

-- Step by Step Nintex Workflow tutorial for Office 365 SharePoint Online
+- Working with Nintex workflow for Office 365 SharePoint Online

-- Deploy sharepoint 2013 designer workflow into production in SharePoint online
+- Deploy SharePoint 2013 designer workflow to different site in SharePoint 2013

-- Steps to create a list workflow using SharePoint 2010 designer
+- Steps to create deploy and Associate reusable workflow using SharePoint designer 2013

-Hope this tutorial helps to learn the difference between state machine and sequential workflow in SharePoint.
+I hope this tutorial helps to learn the difference between the state machine and sequential workflow in SharePoint.

 SharePoint Online FREE Training